maxupp/ProjectPing/README.md

 }
 ~~~
 In this case the actions functionality is used to modify the list order before grabbing the first element.

+### Change detection logging
+By default changes to the content of the specified target are logged in readable format in `updates.log`.

+### TODO:
+* Separate Macro definitions from main.py
+* Make clicks on the notification open updates.log.